davetropeano/schematics-onboarding/README.md

 - [GitHub](https://github.com/)
 - [Email](mailto:ckelner@us.ibm.com)

-## Support & Feedback Loops
+## Introductions, On-boarding, Support, Feedback Loops and meetings
+- 1-hr Sponser user introduction and deep-dive into your architecture
-- 2-hr on-boarding session (day one)
+- 2-hr on-boarding development and technical dive session
-- 2-hr follow-up working session (day three)
+- 2-hr follow-up working session (get something real built)
 - Ongoing collaboration via Slack, Email, GitHub
 - Bi-monthly 1-hr sync sessions (every two weeks)

 # Getting Started
 ## Prerequisites
+You must be a "[Sponser User](#sponser-users)" before you can complete the following steps.

 ## Install IBM Cloud Terraform
 IBM currently has an independent binary from Terraform core.
 Currently there are two flavors available, one for linux and one for OSX (both for amd64 architectures).
 The current version is based on terraform `0.9.1`.

-Please obtain the password from the IBM Schematics team to access these binaries: [click here to download](https://www.dropbox.com/sh/c18vcjnm5okizcz/AACAqFImsZw3GvQw9knb-ui_a?dl=0).
+Please obtain the password from the IBM Schematics team to download these binaries: [click here to download](https://www.dropbox.com/sh/c18vcjnm5okizcz/AACAqFImsZw3GvQw9knb-ui_a?dl=0).

 ### OSX
 Place the `terraform` binary into `/usr/local/bin`.
 If you already have `terraform` installed on your system and you want to continue to use it, you'll need to update your `$PATH` environment variable to make `/usr/local/bin` take precedence, OR rename the IBM Cloud terraform binary to something else (e.g. `ibm-cloud-tf`).
 If you decide to update `$PATH` you can simply add `export PATH=/usr/local/bin:/usr/local/sbin:/opt/local/bin:/opt/local/sbin:$PATH` to your `~/.bashrc` or `~/.profile` (if those files don't exist you can create them) and open a new terminal to take effect.